 An alcohol dependent parent may become enraged at the slightest suggestion that drinking is a problem.
 Those who acknowledge their drinking may show their denial by saying, "I can stop anytime I want to," "Everyone drinks to unwind sometimes," or "My drinking is not a problem."

 If you're like most teens, your life is probably filled with emotional ups and downs, regardless of what's happening at home.
 Add a parent with a drinking problem to this tumultuous time and a person's bound to feel overwhelmed.
 Teens with alcohol dependent parents might feel anger, sadness, embarrassment, loneliness, helplessness, and a lack of self-esteem.

 These emotions can be triggered by the added burdens of living with an alcohol dependent parent.
 For example, many alcohol dependents behave unpredictably, and kids who grow up around them may spend a lot of energy trying to feel out a parent's mood or guess what he or she wants.
 One day you might walk on eggshells to avoid an outburst because the dishes aren't done or the lawn isn't mowed; the next day, you may find yourself comforting a parent who promises that things will be better.

 There may be problems paying the bills, having your Mam or Dad show up for important events, and you may even have to take care of younger siblings, too.
-The pressure to manage these situations in addition to your own life — and maybe take care of younger siblings, too — can leave you exhausted and drained.
+The pressure to manage these situations in addition to your own life can leave you exhausted and drained.